codefori/vscode-ibmi-walkthroughs/content/code-ibmi-start/addlible.md

 ## Managing your library list

 In the User Library List view, you can add, remove, and move libraries up or down in the list.
-This list is observed whenever you run an Action.
+This list is the library list that is used  whenever you run an Action.

 ---